machal/cssmine-content/nastroje-preprocesory.md

 ### Variables

-You sure know them from imperative programming languages and you would not believe how handy they might come when writing CSS.
+You sure know them from imperative programming languages and you would not believe how handy they might come in when writing CSS.

-I can change the primary color of my Bootstrap implementation simply by changing it on another level.
+For example, I can change the primary color of a Bootstrap implementation (using LESS) simply by changing it on another level - using a preprocessor.
 The LESS notation looks like this:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 @brand-primary: #428bca;
 @import "bootstrap/bootstrap";
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The rival Foundation framework can operate with variable queries.
-The `$small-up` variable has an entire media query in it so you do not have to write it again and again.
+The rival Foundation framework (using SASS) can operate with variable queries.
+Let's explain it, shall we?
+The Foundation framework can operate with a `$medium-up` variable which contains an entire media query so you do not have to write it again and again.
 The SASS notation looks like this:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $medium-up: "only screen and (min-width: 40em)";